-Samford University 2013 graduate Chris Barbee, graduating senior Zach Brown and freshman Stone Hendrickson have received prestigious grants from the Fulbright U.S. Student Program, the flagship international educational exchange program designed to increase mutual understanding between the people of the United States and other countries.
+Samford University graduates Chris Barbee `13 and Zach Brown `14, and rising sophomore Stone Hendrickson have received prestigious grants from the Fulbright U.S. Student Program, the flagship international educational exchange program designed to increase mutual understanding between the people of the United States and other countries.

-Reflecting on his time at Samford, Barbee praised the university’s challenging academic program and encouragement of free thought.
+Barbee currently serves as Choir Director at Homewood Cumberland Presbyterian Church as he prepares for graduate school in the fall.
+Reflecting on his time at Samford, he praised the university’s challenging academic program and encouragement of free thought.
 “This emphasis on cultivating the mind as well as developing strong humanistic priorities had a profound effect on me,” Barbee said.
 “It definitely helped shape my definition of what success truly is.”

 Barbee also singled-out supportive and inspiring Samford faculty and staff, including David Bains, Stephen Chew, Philip Copeland, Shannon Flynt, Joseph Hopkins, Kristin Kenning, Rachel Lim, Donald Sanders, Carol Vaughan-Cross and Christina Villaverde.
 “Samford seems to be willing to open as many doors as you're willing to walk through,” he said.
 Barbee offered special praise for music professor and mentor Copeland, who “opened up a universe of possibilities for me via choral music and has never doubted me once.”